-Though not directed to do so by Congress, USDA is also providing the same priority ranking points to all farmer coops and to all mid-tier value chains, regardless of the make up of their membership base.
-That means that the only applicants that do not receive priority points are those from producers grossing more than \$1 million in sales that are not applying as part of a mid-tier value chain and farmer-controlled entities that are neither farm coops nor part of mid-tier value chains.
-NSAC opposes the use of these non-statutory priorities.
+In addition, though not directed to do so by Congress, USDA is also providing the same priority ranking points to farmer coops and to midtier value chains, regardless of their membership base.
+That means, in other words, that the only applicants that do not receive priority points are those from independent producers grossing more than \$1 million in sales that are not applying as part of a mid-tier value chain and farmer-controlled entities that are neither farm coops nor part of mid-tier value chains.